Rare earth minerals essential to renewable energy not as rare as advertised

 “With Russia's recent invasion of Ukraine, there's a lot more interest in trying to restore some of these capabilities here in the United States,” said Moore.
 “That's why this facility is just so important right now.”

-Moore says there are millions of tons of monazite available for processing, and he says Energy Fuel’s White Mesa plant is the best option for domestic extraction of both uranium and rare earth minerals a lot cheaper than from foreign sources, in part because the monazite has already been mined and stockpiled, needing only to be shipped to Utah for processing.
+Moore says there are likely millions of tons of monazite-bearing ore available for processing, and he says Energy Fuel’s White Mesa plant is the best option for domestic extraction of both uranium and rare earth minerals a lot cheaper than from foreign sources, in part because the monazite has already been mined and stockpiled, needing only to be shipped to Utah for processing.

 “There's lots of monazite in the United States, and lots of it has already actually been mined at these heavy mineral sand projects where they were going after titanium and zirconium minerals,” said Moore.
 “There are stockpiles of monazite-bearing materials throughout the United States that could be accessed, and they could provide rare earth minerals for the United States for decades.”